 For the latest travelling safely information for England, Wales and Scotland, see our Coronavirus page.

-This year as part of the transport companies activities to commemorate the contribution of British and Commonwealth military and civilian servicemen and women in the two World Wars and later conflicts- Stagecoach North Scotland will be placing a poppy on more than 100 buses across Aberdeenshire and Moray.
+This year as part of the transport companies activities, we will commemorate the contribution of British and Commonwealth military as well as the civilian servicemen and women from both World War I, World War II, and in later conflicts.

-In addition a contribution has been made to the Royal British Legion, enabling all drivers who choose to wear a poppy to do so,
+A contribution has been made to the Royal British Legion, enabling all our drivers - who choose to wear a poppy - to do so.

-On Remembrance Sunday Stagecoach North Scotland will also be offering free travel to Armed Forces personnel carrying a military ID card and to veterans wearing the veteran’s badge.
+On Remembrance Sunday, Stagecoach Bluebird will also be offering free travel to Armed Forces personnel carrying a military ID card and to veterans wearing the veteran’s badge.